 Aluma Farm at Adair Park is the Atlanta BeltLine’s first agriculture site around the 22-mile corridor.
 The farm is privately operated, and produce is sold locally.
 The site serves as the Atlanta BeltLine’s pilot for an urban agriculture program that could serve as a model for other potential sites around the corridor.

-Located directly on the Westside Trail between Allene Avenue and University Avenue, Aluma Farm helps supply fresh produce to neighborhoods with limited options for groceries.
-The farm also exists with the ultimate goal of running educational nutritional programming for the area and becoming a source for neighborhood engagement.
+Located directly on the Westside Trail between Allene Avenue and University Avenue near Adair Park, Aluma Farm helps supply fresh produce to neighborhoods with limited options for groceries.

 A Sustainable Focus

 In 2017, the Georgia Environmental Finance Authority (GEFA) granted the City of Atlanta a $50,000 rebate on solar panels for a Aluma Farm’s shed, which will be used in farm operations.
 The panels will generate 2.8 kilowatts of solar energy using photovoltaic technology, allowing Aluma Farm to operate “off-grid.”